ilight1542/WideVariant/readme_files/readme_snake_run.md

 Mandatory changes:
 * Fill in the csv with one row per sample and populate all columns
-	* Path: the *absolute* path to the directory where your raw data files are located
+	* Path: the path to the directory where your raw data files are located
 		* If you sequenced your sample more than once, then you can list directories to your sequencing data separated by spaces, e.g. "/path/to/seq/run/1/ /path/to/seq/run/2/".
 Note that the FileName in each directory must be the same.
 	* Sample: the name of the sample
 		* Constraints: Sample names must be unique